shanglimin-dl/robo_imitate/xarm_bringup/scripts/README.md

-Inside this foilder you can find diferent script for detalolection and robot teleoperation.
-This folder contain:
+Inside this folder, you can find various scripts for data collection and robot teleoperation.
+This folder contains:

 ```
   .scripts/